Find Affordable College Courses

 Salt Lake City, UT

-The average tuition and fees for an out-of-state undergraduate student at WGU are $7,452 a year.
+WGU undergraduate students pay an average of $7,452 in tuition and fees each year.
 On average, IT graduates from WGU take out $18,645 in student loans while working on their Bachelor's Degree.

 WGU also took the #3 spot in our Best Information Technology Bachelor’s Degree Schools in the Rocky Mountains Region rankings.

-Read full report on Information Technology at Western Governors University
+Full Information Technology at Western Governors University Report

 The average tuition and fees for an out-of-state undergraduate student at Colorado Technical University - Colorado Springs are $12,581 a year.
 On average, IT graduates from Colorado Technical University - Colorado Springs take out $36,809 in student loans while working on their Bachelor's Degree.